graemeniedermayer/ArExperiments/README.md

 Converts the depth information into an image

 ### Camera Access
-This works by dropping out of AR
+This works by dropping out of AR temporarily and taking a screen capture from a video and then restarting the AR session.
+Super hacky.

 ## Goal Experiments